 Universal Good Practice Building Regulation: The Key Elements

-On 9 October 2020, from 1400 to 1600hrs GMT, the University of Canberra and the International Code Council are hosting the inaugural annual Forum of the International Building Quality Centre (IBQC).
+On 9 October 2020, from 1400 to 1600hrs GMT, the University of Canberra and the International Code Council hosted the inaugural annual Forum of the International Building Quality Centre (IBQC).

-This first Forum will be held virtually from 2-4pm GMT and will feature a keynote speech from Dame Judith Hackitt, former Chair of the UK Health and Safety Executive and the Independent Review of Building Regulations and Fire Safety following the Grenfell Tower fire.
+This first Forum was held virtually from 2-4pm GMT and featured a keynote speech from Dame Judith Hackitt, former Chair of the UK Health and Safety Executive and the Independent Review of Building Regulations and Fire Safety following the Grenfell Tower fire.
 Dame Judith is now an advisor to UK Government and to Victoria, Australia Government on delivery of major reform to Building Regulations.

-Closing remarks will be delivered by Ms. Sylvia Solf of The World Bank.
+Closing remarks were delivered by Ms. Sylvia Solf of The World Bank.
 Various IBQC Board Members will offer insight into the practices that enable safety, efficiency and innovation as discussed in the Principles for Good Practice Building Regulation publication.
-Registration is free and welcome to all.

 Due to the anticipated difficulty for some in far eastern time zones to join the Forum live, a recording will be made available via the IBQC website from 14 October 2020 onward.

 A replay of the Forum can be viewed through the below link.